machines-in-motion/force_feedback_mpc/README.md

 Simply prototype your OCP using Crocoddyl as you would normally do, but use the custom integrated action models provided in this library (`IntegratedActionModelLPF` and `IAMSoftContactAugmented`).
 Example python scripts can be found in the `demos` directory (simulated force and polishing tasks).

 In the `python` directory, OCP utilities are implemented.
 These are simplified interfaces to Crocoddyl's API ; they allow the quick proto-typing of OCPs from templated YAML files (i.e. this is an extension of [croco_mpc_utils](https://github.com/machines-in-motion/mim_robots) to force-feedback OCPs).

+The real-time controllers used on the real robot for the paper experiments are implemented in a separate repository, [force_feedback_dgh](https://github.com/machines-in-motion/force_feedback_dgh).
+In this separate repo, you will also find the experimental data used to generate the paper figures.

 # Citing this work
 ```